Can AI Content Be Useful to SaaS Content Marketing?

 Checking for AI content on the linkedin post shows 100% AI content which reduces engagement.

-Linkedin post-2:
+LinkedIn post-2:

 The above post uses structured bullets and a personal brand story.

-Checking for AI content on the linkedin post shows 0% AI content which increases engagement due to the personal brand touch.
+Checking for AI content on the LinkedIn post shows 0% AI content which increases engagement due to the personal brand touch.

 That’s the difference right there.